 The base rate is updated annually.
 The update is based on the projected change in the home health market basket, which measures changes in the prices of goods and services bought by home health agencies.
-The update for 2022 is 1.8 percent. ■
+The update for 2022 was 2.6 percent. ■